Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Introduction

-Another significant applications of instantons on multi-Taub-NUT space is in string theory where they deliver an effective description of the Chalmers-Hanany-Witten brane configurations \cite{Chalmers:1996xh,Hanany:1996ie}.
+Another significant application of instantons on multi-Taub-NUT space is in string theory where they deliver a description of the effective dynamics of the Chalmers-Hanany-Witten brane configurations \cite{Chalmers:1996xh,Hanany:1996ie}.
 This relation provides significant information about the instantons themselves, as demonstrated in \cite{Witten:2009xu}.